 After you authenticate to the tenant, the console's display might look little different than in the initial state.
 The Getting Started wizard is displayed with the Capacity section expanded by default and is the only accessible user-interface page.
 However, now you have access to configure your organization's Active Directory domain with this Horizon Cloud tenant.
-To move the tenant beyond this state, complete the steps in Perform the First Required Active Directory Domain Registration for Your Horizon Cloud Control Plane Tenant.
+To move the tenant beyond this state, complete the steps in First-Gen Tenants - Perform the First Required Active Directory Domain Registration for Your Horizon Cloud Control Plane Tenant.

 Tenant with a Single Registered Active Directory Domain

 After a successful authentication with VMware Cloud Services, one of two things happens:

 - If the registered Active Directory domain that is registered with the Horizon Cloud tenant is also configured for enterprise federation with VMware Cloud services, the authentication flows according to that configuration.
 The authentication flow omits the Horizon Cloud Active Directory login window.
 After you authenticate according to what your organization configured in VMware Cloud Services for federated identity management, the console is displayed.

 - If the registered Active Directory domain is not federated in VMware Cloud Services, your browser is redirected to the Horizon Cloud Active Directory login window.
 In this Active Directory login window, provide credentials of your Active Directory account.
 After a successful authentication in this login screen, the console is displayed.
 The following screenshot illustrates this login window when a domain named

 EXAMPLEDOMAINis registered with the tenant.

 Tenant with More than One Registered Active Directory Domains

 In this state, the authentication flow has these differences compared with the above single registered Active Directory domain state.